kristapsk/raspibolt-extras/joinmarket.md

 Yield generator is a maker bot that provides liquidity to the JoinMarket, so that others (takers) can make a CoinJoin's and they pay you a small fee for the service.
 It is recommended to fund your JoinMarket wallet with at least 0.1 BTC to run the yield generator.
 But the general principle is - the more funds you deposit in the wallet, the bigger chance of having passive CoinJoin transactions you have.
 But don't go reckless and remember that it is a hot wallet, so security is not the same as with a hardware wallet or other cold storage.

+In case you decide to run yield generator, it's wise to fund two or more addresses in the mixdepth 0 with some bitcoins.
+If you will only do one payment, your yield generator bot will not be able to continue to offer coins for mixing for some time after first coinjoin, because all the coins will be at unconfirmed state at that point.

 * Read the basics: https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md

 * Look at the settings (`nano -w yg-privacyenhanced.py`) and change them if you want to.
 Defaults could be ok, but you could also lower minium CoinJoin transaction amount (`minsize`) to 100000 sats (0.001 BTC, default is 1000000 sats or 0.01 BTC).
 Also current relative CoinJoin maker fee (`cjfee_r`) default is 0.02%, you might want to rise it to 0.03%, as it is what Wasabi Wallet charges per anonimity set (`cjfee_r = 0.0003`).
 Note that values are approximations, yg-privacyenhanced will randomize them a little bit, due to privacy reasons.